Networks-Learning/regression-under-assistance/README.md

 This is a repository containing code and data for the paper:

-> A. De, N. Okati, P. Koley, N. Ganguly and M. Gomez-Rodriguez. _Regression Under Human Assistance._ AAAI Conference on Artificial Intelligence , February, 2020.
+> A. De, P. Koley, N. Ganguly and M. Gomez-Rodriguez. _Regression Under Human Assistance._ AAAI Conference on Artificial Intelligence , February, 2020.

+You can find an extended version of the paper here:

+> A. De, N. Okati, P. Koley, N. Ganguly and M. Gomez-Rodriguez. _Regression Under Human Assistance._ arXiv preprint arXiv:1909.02963., 2021.

-The paper is available [here](https://arxiv.org/pdf/1909.02963.pdf).
+The extended version of the paper is available [here](https://arxiv.org/pdf/1909.02963.pdf).

 ## Pre-requisites